Faris Odeh

+Faris Odeh (فارس عودة; 3 December 1985 – 8 November 2000) was a Palestinian boy from the Israeli-occupied Gaza Strip who became known as a popular symbol for Palestinian resistance because of a photograph where he is seen throwing a stone at an Israeli tank during the Second Intifada.
+In November 2000, he was killed by Israeli troops near the Karni Crossing while he was throwing stones at them.

 A picture of Odeh standing alone in front of a tank, with a stone in his hand and arm bent back to throw it, was taken by a photojournalist from the Associated Press on 29 October 2000.
-Ten days later, on 8 November, Odeh was again throwing stones at Karni when he was shot in the neck by Israeli troops.
-The boy and the image subsequently assumed iconic status within the Palestinian territories as a symbol of opposition to the area's occupation by Israel.
+Ten days later, on 8 November, Odeh was again throwing stones at Karni when he was shot in the neck by an Israeli soldier.
+The boy and the image subsequently assumed iconic status within the Palestinian movement as a symbol of their opposition to the Israeli occupation.